AdamSobieski/Narratology/Content/Concepts.md

 ## Building Concepts

-Interfaces and extension methods are presently being designed and explored for programmatically building concept-retrieval queries for AI systems and concepts.
+Techniques are being designed and explored for programmatically building concept-retrieval queries for AI systems and concepts using method chaining and fluent interfaces.

 _More coming soon!_